PoisotLab/ms_metaweb_perspectives/README.md

 interact, and therefore have negative values.
-In @fig:illustration, panel **C**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurence.
-This reveals that the obserbed interactions have higher predicted weights, although there is some overlap; the usual approach to identify possible interactions based on this information would be a thresholding analysis, which is outside the scope of this manuscript (and is done in the papers cited in this illustration).
+In @fig:illustration, panel **C**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurrence.
+This reveals that the observed interactions have higher predicted weights, although there is some overlap; the usual approach to identify possible interactions based on this information would be a thresholding analysis, which is outside the scope of this manuscript (and is done in the papers cited in this illustration).
 Note that the